2.6 Dynamic enumerations

 specification.

 Since the result of the operation will be cached, we'll want to remove any extraneous parameters to minimize the amount of data in the cache.
-We will only leave the ID and description parameters, and a couple of other important attributes such as the territory group, which will allow us to do cascading selection later on.
-This is how the model will look like after that.
+We will leave only the ID and description (name

 <object name="sales territory">